-Daniele Fortuna was born in Milan, Italy in 1981.
-After graduating from the European Institute of Design in Milan, and spending a few years abroad studying art in Ireland, Fortuna moved back to Italy.
-Here, in his studio in Piacenza, is where he has been working on his sculptures.
+The artist graduated from the European Institute of Design in Milan, after which he spent a few years studying abroad in Ireland, only to move back and found his studio in Piacenza, where he has been working on his sculptures ever since.